aws/aws-cdk-go/awscdkgluealpha/README.md

 })
 ```

+Connection `properties` are emitted verbatim into the CloudFormation template, so
+any credential placed there in plaintext is stored in plaintext in the template,
+`cdk.out`, and source control.
+Reference a Secrets Manager secret through
+`SECRET_ID` (as above) instead.
+If a property key looks like a credential (for
+example `PASSWORD`, `SECRET`, or `TOKEN`) and holds a plaintext literal, the
+construct emits a synthesis-time warning.

 If you need to use a connection type that doesn't exist as a static member on `ConnectionType`, you can instantiate a `ConnectionType` object, e.g: `new glue.ConnectionType('NEW_TYPE')`.

 See [Adding a Connection to Your Data Store](https://docs.aws.amazon.com/glue/latest/dg/populate-add-connection.html) and [Connection Structure](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-connections.html#aws-glue-api-catalog-connections-Connection) documentation for more information on the supported data stores and their configurations.